Skip to main content

 Custom roles

-Custom roles are only available to organizations using Pulumi Enterprise Edition and Pulumi Business Critical Edition.
-To learn more about editions, visit the pricing page.
+Custom roles are only available in the Pulumi Enterprise or Business Critical editions.
+Pulumi Enterprise allows up to 25 custom roles; Pulumi Business Critical allows unlimited custom roles.
+To learn more, see the pricing page.

 You can create and manage custom roles to define more granular access controls for your organization.
 Custom roles combine entity access rules (direct, global, or tag-based) with an organization access level.